Best-onion-links/oniondotindex/README.md

 Awesome Onion Links

 FAQ

 What are .onion links?
-onion links are only accessible via the Tor Network, commonly known as the "dark web"
+Onion links are only accessible via the Tor Network, commonly known as the "dark web"

 How do I access .onion links?
-you need the Tor Browser, which is a modified version of Firefox that routes any traffic through the Tor Network
+You need the Tor Browser, which is a modified version of Firefox that routes any traffic through the Tor Network

-Is accessing the Tor Network/Dark Web illegal? a quick search in your prefered search engine will give you the answer
+Is accessing the Tor Network/Dark Web illegal?
+A quick search in your prefered search engine will give you the answer

-How do I stay safe while browsing the dark web? only use the Tor Browser on a Unix based OS (macOS/OSX and Linux (any distro/flavor will do)) and have a VPN that does not keep logs, do some research and settle on a VPN you trust.
+How do I stay safe while browsing the dark web?
+Only use the Tor Browser on a Unix based OS (macOS/OSX and Linux (any distro/flavor will do)) and have a VPN that does not keep logs, do some research and settle on a VPN you trust.

 A particular onion link won't connect properly, am I doing something wrong No, this is most likely a problem on the website's end, onion links constantly go down and back up, so either try going to a mirror if there is one or go to a different onion link